seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

 Changes to key parameters in a sensitivity analysis produced results that aligned with both mathematical and physical interpretations of the sample problem, further validating the solver's performance.

 Finally, several areas for further work were discussed and identified, providing a roadmap for future improvements to the solver.
+These further demonstrate the flexibility and suitability of the FEM approach for solving complex diffusion-reaction problems.

 // MARK: REFERENCES
 = References